scalyr/scalyr-grafana-datasource-plugin/README.md

 # Scalyr data source for Grafana

 The Scalyr Grafana data source plugin allows you to create and visualize graphs and dashboards in Grafana using data in Scalyr.
-You may want to this to visualize Scalyr data next to other data sources when you want to monitor many feeds on a single dashboard.
+You may want to use this plugin to allow yo to to visualize Scalyr data next to other data sources when you want to monitor many feeds on a single dashboard.

 ![SystemDashboard](images/SystemDashboard.png)